limeos-org/window-manager/README.md

 it aims to provide a clean and uncluttered interface while still delivering all the essential functionalities that users expect from a modern window manager.

+### Philosophy

+This project is guided by a clear and deliberate philosophy.
+It is built on the belief that software should be understandable, honest, and built to last.
+Its core is structured around four virtues: Logic, Integrity, Minimalism, and Endurance.
+Each one provides a foundation for decision-making and long-term design clarity.

+For more details, see `PHILOSOPHY.md`.

 ### Contributing

 We welcome all contributions that help shape and improve this project.
 Whether